jaspalr/Light-Sampler/README.md

 # Light-Sampler
-Uses a photoresitstor to measure the number of light dips that happen and displays them using a 14-segment display and a UDP client.
-Also uses a potentiometer to determine size of the buffer.
+Uses a photoresitstor to measure the number of light dips and displays them using a 14-segment display and a UDP client.
+Also uses a potentiometer to determine the size of the buffer.

 ## To Run:
 &nbsp; &nbsp; &nbsp; Type "Make" into the host's terminal  \